andrewheiss/algebra-calculus-r-yacas/README.md

 Again, this is just scratching the surface of what **Ryacas** can do.
-There are also more powerful CAS libraries, like Python’s [SymPy](https://www.sympy.org/en/index.html), though it doesn’t currently have. a nice interface with R (but you could theoretically use [**reticulate**](https://rstudio.github.io/reticulate/) to feed R objects directly to Python, do mathy things with them, and return them to R).
+There are also more powerful CAS libraries, like Python’s [SymPy](https://www.sympy.org/en/index.html), though it doesn’t currently have a nice interface with R (but you could theoretically use [**reticulate**](https://rstudio.github.io/reticulate/) to feed R objects directly to Python, do mathy things with them, and return them to R).